skilesare/immortality/a_definition_of_immortality.md

 Many minds may still die.
 This is due to the accident and physical forces outside the control of the minds.
 A large galactic event may annihilate the entire area that minds inhabit and end this grand experament prematurely.
 Or if we are really unlucky, a plague on earth may end it in the next couple of decades.

-##On Minds
+##On the location of Minds

-What is a mind?
+Where is the mind?
 Currently it is this mass of neurons in our heads.
 There may exist in the future a way to augment this mind or even transfer this mind to a much more robust medium.
 In fact, extreamly long life may require this transfer take place many times over the course of the future.

 ##On Atoms